-If you're a homeowner, you know there's nothing quite as annoying as the "drip ... drip ... drip" of a leaky bathroom or kitchen faucet.
+If you're a homeowner, you know there's nothing quite as annoying as the ""drip ... drip ... drip"" of a leaky bathroom or kitchen faucet.
 But did you know most dripping faucet issues are actually pretty easy to fix yourself?
-Depending on the type of faucet you have (there are four: compression, cartridge, ball and ceramic disk), here are three things to look for as soon as your fixture starts to leak:
+Depending on the type of faucet you have (there are four: compression, cartridge, ball and ceramic disk), here are three things to look for as soon as your fixture starts to drip:

 In many faucets, including cartridge and compression models, O-rings are installed within the handles to create a waterproof seal.
 When the O-rings become damaged or loose, that seal can break, causing a leak near the handle.
 If you have a leaking handle, try replacing the O-ring first - just make sure you buy the right size or the new part will be just as non-functional as the old one.

-Remember that if you don't feel comfortable fixing a leaky faucet yourself, it's always a good idea to call a local plumber for help!
+Remember that if you don't feel comfortable fixing a leaky kitchen faucet or bathroom faucet yourself, it's always a good idea to call a local plumber for help!